awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The following list describes the fields in the `config` object \(`Records.cf.config`\)\.

 **`distributionDomainName` \(read\-only\)**
-The domain name of the distribution that’s associated with the response\.
+The domain name of the distribution that's associated with the response\.

 **`distributionID` \(read\-only\)**
-The ID of the distribution that’s associated with the response\.
+The ID of the distribution that's associated with the response\.

 **`eventType` \(read\-only\)**
-The type of trigger that’s associated with the response: `origin-response` or `viewer-response`\.
+The type of trigger that's associated with the response: `origin-response` or `viewer-response`\.

 **`requestId` \(read\-only\)**
 An encrypted string that uniquely identifies the viewer\-to\-CloudFront request that this response is associated with\.
 The `requestId` value also appears in CloudFront access logs as `x-edge-request-id`\.
 For more information, see [Configuring and using standard logs \(access logs\)](AccessLogs.md) and [Standard log file fields](AccessLogs.md#BasicDistributionFileFormat)\.